docQodly/docs/docs/studio/design-webforms/components/radio.md

 - **Options**:
-    - **Adding Options**: Incorporate new options by utilizing the "+" button within the Radio Button component.
+    - **Adding Options**: Incorporate new options by utilizing the "+" button within the Radio component.
 Each option can be customized with a label and a corresponding value, enhancing the clarity of user selections.
         - <Column.List align="center" justifyContent="between">
             <Column.Item width="60%">
                 <li> <span style={{fontWeight: 'bold'}}>Label</span>: A descriptive text label for each option.</li> <br/>
-                <li> <span style={{fontWeight: 'bold'}}>Value</span>: A distinct value to each option, enabling effective backend processing and data handling based on the selections made by users.</li>
+                <li> <span style={{fontWeight: 'bold'}}>Value</span>: A distinct value to each option, enabling effective data handling based on the selections made by users.</li>
             </Column.Item>
             <Column.Item width="35%">
                 <img alt="explorer" src={require('./img/radio_Options.png').default} style={{borderRadius: '6px'}} />